spatie/laravel-mailcoach-docs-old/docs/app/mail-configuration/mailgun.md

 ## Configuring Mailgun

 First off, make sure you have created an account with Mailgun and that you have verified your domain with them.
-Setting up your domain with Mailgun is out of the scope of this tutorial, we refer you to [Mailgun's documentation](https://documentation.mailgun.com/en/latest/user_manual.html#verifying-your-domain) for this.
-You can optionally use the sandbox domain that is provided by Mailgun if you're just trying things out.
+Check [Mailgun's documentation](https://documentation.mailgun.com/en/latest/user_manual.html#verifying-your-domain) on how to do this.

 Go to your _Domain settings_ in Mailgun and make sure the _Click tracking_ and _Open tracking_ options are enabled: